 When you’re self-employed, your income is harder to verify - so you might be asked to put down a larger deposit.
 Having your finances in order will really help you when it comes to putting in your mortgage application.

 If you can’t save for a big deposit, you still have options.
-A specialist mortgage broker can find the right mortgage for you at the best rates, and prepare your application so it looks as good as possible to a lender.
-So if you're self-employed and thinking about a mortgage, it's best to work with a mortgage advisor who can find the right lender for you.
-The brokers we work with are experts at finding mortgages for self-employed people, including freelancers and contractors.
-Get matched to the perfect mortgage broker for your unique situation by making an enquiry.
+A specialist mortgage broker (like us!) can find the right mortgage for you, and prepare your application so it looks as good as possible to a lender.
+Our Mortgage Experts have plenty of experience finding mortgages for self-employed people, including freelancers and contractors.
+Get started by making an enquiry.

 Big banks and high street lenders can panic a bit when they get an application from someone who doesn’t have a set income.
 They prefer people who have a set, consistent income so they can predict you’ll be ok making mortgage repayments.